joelouthan/theologic.us/content/posts/prayers/2020-06-30-am_prayers.md

 Heal Gerry.
 Be with Jan and all of the Melenkas in this time.

-**Sarah, my love**
+**Sarah, my love** what a work you are doing in her.
+I worship you and give you praise.
+Lord fuse us together.
+Don’t let it be just me.
+I want to do this together.

-**Lord, help me to gentle, patient, and tender like you**
+**Lord, help me to gentle, patient, and tender like you** thank you Lord

-**Lord, let me preach your gospel, die, and then be forgotten**
+**Lord, let me preach your gospel, die, and then be forgotten** all is grace.
+May I get to preach every single day of my life.
+Lord whenever you will.
+It is your provision.

-**Lord, I cared not where or how I lived, or what hardships I went through, so I could but gain souls to Christ. —Henry Martyn**
+**Lord, I cared not where or how I lived, or what hardships I went through, so I could but gain souls to Christ. —Henry Martyn** Lord let my life bear witness that you are God alone.

 **“On Christ’s glory I would fix all my thoughts and desires, and the more I see of the glory of Christ, the more the painted beauties of this world will wither in my eyes and I will be more and more crucified to this world.
-It will become to me like something dead and putrid, impossible for me to enjoy.” ― John Owen, The Glory of Christ**
+It will become to me like something dead and putrid, impossible for me to enjoy.” ― John Owen, The Glory of Christ** Lord guide us through this time.
+Lord how do we minister.
+What is ours to do?

-“He who would be a good teacher must be gentle and leave some means to draw those who come to him, that he may win them.” —John Calvin
+**“He who would be a good teacher must be gentle and leave some means to draw those who come to him, that he may win them.” —John Calvin** Lord help me do this

-**For my Jonathan**
+**For my Jonathan** for my friend bless and keep him all the days of his life

 **This might be a little thing but how can I stave off this competitive need?
-Lord, redeem this.**
+Lord, redeem this.** Lord you redeem.
+I don’t need to focus on this.

 **As soon as the line snaps: “In your ministry, you will gain two and lose one.
 Will that be good enough for you.”**

 Lord, anything you give will be good enough for me.

+Lord I thank you for what you have given me.
+Which is everything.
+You are wonderful.
+I praise you all of my days because you have been so sweet.
+I love you.

 ## Next steps